anyblades/awesome-blades/README.md

 <!--section:index-->

-Awesome tools, tricks and ideas [to be] used in Blades:
+Awesome tools, tricks and ideas for Blades:

 <!-- blades.ninja pages are simply sorted -->